ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODE".
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing both the group keying material and the individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The format for the group keying material is the same as defined in the response of {{gid-get}}.
 The specific format of individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.

 #### DELETE Handler {#node-delete}

-The DELETE handler removes the node identified by "NODE" from the group identified by "GID".
+The DELETE handler removes the node identified by "NODENAME" from the group identified by "GROUPNAME".
 If the node sending the request and the node name used in the Uri-Path do not match, the handler responds with a 4.01 (Unauthorized) error response.

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MAY contain only the 'scope' field as specified in {{gid-post}}.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODE".
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If the request contained a 'scope' field, the handler MUST extract the roles for that client.
 If the value is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized roles), the KDC MUST respond with a 4.00 (Bad Request) error message.

-If verification succeeds, the handler removes the client from the group identified by "GID", for specific roles if roles were specified in the 'scope' field, or for all roles.
+If verification succeeds, the handler removes the client from the group identified by "GROUPNAME", for specific roles if roles were specified in the 'scope' field, or for all roles.
 That includes removing the public key of the client if the KDC keep tracks of that.
-Then, the handler delete the sub-resource /node and returns a 2.02 (Deleted) message with empty payload.
+Then, the handler delete the sub-resource /NODENAME and returns a 2.02 (Deleted) message with empty payload.

-### ace-group/GID/NODE/pub-key
+### ace-group/GROUPNAME/NODENAME/pub-key

 This resource implements a POST handler.

 #### POST Handler {#node-pub-key-post}

-The POST handler is used to replace the stored public key of this client (identified by "NODE") with the one specified in the request at the KDC, for the group identified by "GID".
+The POST handler is used to replace the stored public key of this client (identified by "NODENAME") with the one specified in the request at the KDC, for the group identified by "GROUPNAME".

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
 In particular, the signature included in 'client_cred_verify' is expected to be computed as defined in {{gid-post}}.
 Since no nonce N_S is provided by the KDC, it is REQUIRED of the specific profile to define how the nonce N_S is generated (REQ17).
 The specific format of public keys is specified by the application profile (OPT1).

-The handler verifies that the group identifier GID is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier GROUPNAME is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

-Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GID", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
+Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be verified, the handler MUST respond with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 Otherwise, the handler verifies the signature contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
 If the signature does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.

-If verification succeeds, the handler replaces the old public key of the node NODE with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODE, in the list of group members' public keys for the group identified by GID.
+If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.
 Then, the handler replies with a 2.04 (Changed) response, which does not include a payload.

 ## Joining Exchange {#ssec-key-distribution-exchange}